Reader/Convenor of PhD Cultural Studies

 2004 Abstract Sex.
 Philosophy, Biotechnology and the Mutations of Desire, “Transversals: New Directions in Philosophy”, London and New York, Continuum Press.

-(forthcoming) Contagious Architecture.
-Computation, Aesthetics and the Control of Space, Cambridge, Massachusetts, MIT Press.
+2013 Contagious Architecture.
+Computation, Aesthetics and Space, Cambridge, Massachusetts, MIT Press.

 “Nanoarchitectures: the arrival of synthetic matter.”
 EVOLUTION HAUTE COUTURE: ART AND SCIENCE IN THE POST-BIOLOGICAL AGE, Dmitry Bulatov (ed.), National Centre for Contemporary Arts (Moscow) Kaliningrad KB NCCA (www.ncca.ru ).